reach-sh/reach-lang/docs/src/tut/mkt/index.md

 > **Insert Image Describing the flow of transactions**

-This tutorial begins with building a basic DApp, grows into an interactive command-line interface application and concludes with a web application.
+This tutorial begins with building a basic DApp, grows into an interactive command-line interface application, and concludes with a web application.

-By the end, you would have learned:
+By the end, you will have learned:

 1. How `Reach` command-line DApp work.
 2. How to use the `Reach` standard library.